Bethenny Frankel Reunites With Boyfriend Paul Bernon, Shows Off Washboard Abs As Fans React

 This photo was taken at “The Love Rocks” in Capri, Italy.
 It is said that if you go through them on a boat and kiss someone you will be in love with them forever. @pbernon???? ❤️ ???? ???? .
 My sweet Peanut, the joy and purpose in my life is the truest meaning of love. ???????? .
 Family means so many things, and to me it means my two loving babies, too.
 Bryn says that our sweet boy babies come from a planet shaped like a heart. ❤️???????? .
 One of the most important relationships in life is the one with ourselves. .
 Love yourself today and every day.
 Xoxoxo . . . #HappyValentinesDay #ValentinesDay #VDay #Love #AllYouNeedIsLove #Happiness #Family #Peanut #APlaceOfYes #LoveYourself

-As The Inquisitr previously reported, Bethenny spoke to Entertainment Tonight at the end of March about her quarantine separation from Paul and admitted that despite the hardships they faced as they lived in different states, they’d actually grown closer to one another.
+As The Inquisitr previously reported, Bethenny spoke to Entertainment Tonight at the end of March about her quarantine separation from Paul.
+She admitted that, despite the hardships they faced as they lived in different states, they had actually grown closer to one another.
+She said although the distance was tough, she has learned to appreciate him more.

 “We are closer than ever, but I want to go there.
 It’s just we’re both sort of panicked,” she explained.